 4. Say hi to your local bike shop

 If something isn’t right, see the experts.
-Your LBS are experts in everything bike.
 It’s well worth the investment to have your bike stripped and cleaned regularly, more so in winter.
-They will often be able to pick up potential risks before they get to a far more expensive and dangerous point.
+Professionals will often be able to pick up potential risks before they get to a far more expensive and dangerous point.

 5. Quick tip: mudguards

 If you want to keep your riding apparel clean, look at investing in mudguards.
-Most are easy to fit and can sit on any bike; road or commuter.
-They can be taken off when Autumn swings around and kept for the following winter.
+Most are easy to fit and can sit on any bike.